Member Organizations

 Investigation and Discipline

-The Federal Audit Oversight Authority (FAOA) has the responsibility for establishing a mandatory investigative and disciplinary (I&D) system for auditors, in accordance the Federal Act on the Licensing and Oversight of Auditors (AOA) of 2005.
-Accordingly, the FAOA has established an I&D system.
-In addition, the Swiss Expert Association for Audit, Tax and Fiduciary (EXPERTsuisse), has established its own I&D system for its members.
+The Federal Audit Oversight Authority (FAOA) has the responsibility for establishing an investigative and disciplinary (I&D) system for auditors, in accordance with the Federal Act on the Licensing and Oversight of Auditors (AOA) of 2005.
+Accordingly, the FAOA has established such a system.
+In addition, the Swiss Expert Association for Audit, Tax and Fiduciary (EXPERTsuisse), has established its own I&D system for its members who join voluntarily.

-EXPERTsuisse assessed FAOA’s and its own I&D systems against the best practices of SMO 6 and confirmed that both systems meet the SMO 6 benchmarks.
+EXPERTsuisse assessed the FAOA’s and its own I&D systems and indicated both meet the benchmark of SMO 6.

 Current Status: Adopted